Alcublas

 In the same area, you can take a look at remains from the Bronze Age as well as old constructions such as lime kilns and snowfields.
 If you’re keen to see some more wildlife, we’d recommend visiting El Prao where you can see all sorts of invertebrates.

-Back in the village, take a stroll and before too long you’ll come across the town hall, which is housed in an 18th century building with a coat of arms carved into its 1603 façade.
-You also won’t want to miss San Antonio Abad church, built between the 13th and 17th centuries, the old slaughterhouse, which is now a museum, and the olive oil mill.
+Back in the town centre, you can go for a walk and take in the 18th-century town hall, with a stone-carved coat of arms dated 1603 on its façade.
+Also worth seeing are the Parish Church of San Antonio Abad, built between the 13th and 17th centuries, the old slaughterhouse, now converted into a museum, and the olive mill.

 If you’re an active type, you’ll be pleased to know that Alcublas is a great rock climbing destination.
 At Peña Ramiro there are 40 different routes in 6 different areas.
 The perfect way to get up close to the mountain and enjoy breathtaking views.